flipswitchingmonkey/n8n-nodes-lexoffice-api/README.md

 Additionally, a trigger node to reacto the [Lexoffice Events](https://developers.lexoffice.io/docs/#event-subscriptions-endpoint-event-types) is provided as well.

-_App/service name_ is _one or two sentences describing the service this node integrates with_.

 [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation platform.

 [Installation](#installation)